DoepDopiDope/WerewolvesCompany/README.md

 - It is possible to die before the roles distribution has happened, as it waits for all scraps to be placed.
 Please don't jump off the ship while it's moving, you may die.
 - If someone leaves the game and does not rejoin, the roles distribution will fail (only happened once with friends, I could not reproduce the issue?).
 Maybe it has to do with LateCompany or MoreCompany
 - I got my pop up to stop working at some point.
 It was only a visual bug as the roles actions were still working properly.
 I got it working again after rejoining the game.
 No idea why this happens.
-- There's a quota at the company building, or maybe it's just with glitch's pack

 From glitch's stream
 - Some incompatibility with NightOfLTheLivingMimics only in the lobby, so that's not too much of a problem
 - Players detection is too hard on the player, should increase the hitbox of the players, or something else.
 Basically the cast rays are too narrow it seems.
-- Quota is bugged, it would lift the quota restriction after only ~100value, even though it required 650 value.